UK government loses House of Lords vote calling for EU customs union

 The upper parliamentary chamber backed a cross-party amendment to a trade bill, calling for the government to take all steps to enable the United Kingdom to participate in a new EU customs union after it leaves the bloc.

-May has ruled out any such union which would be an anathema to eurosceptic lawmakers in her Conservative Party, although the idea has the support of some pro-EU Conservatives and the opposition Labour Party.
+May has ruled out any such union which would be an anathema to eurosceptic MPs in her Conservative Party, although the idea has the support of some pro-EU Conservatives and the Labour Party.

 The Trade Bill, which focuses on transposing outside countries’ trade deals with the EU into bilateral deals with Britain, is due to be passed before Britain leaves the bloc on March 29.

-If her treaty is rejected again, lawmakers will then be given the chance to vote for a no-deal Brexit and for extending the date of the divorce.
+If her treaty is rejected again, MPs will then be given the chance to vote for a no-deal Brexit and for extending the date of the divorce.

 Reporting by Michael Holdenl editing by Jonathan Oatis